doszilab/AIUPred/README.md

 ## <a name="binding">AIUPred-binding</a>

 AIUPred-binding is also a part of the downloadable package.
-For command lise usage use the `-b` flag:
+For command line usage use the `-b` flag:

 `python3 aiupred.py -i test.fasta -b`